 Stanford Research IT (RIT) can provide you with sophisticated biospecimen data management tools.

 You can also our online search tool to search for biospecimens in several biospecimen banks supported by STRIDE.

-Stanford School of Medicine offers a number of data capture platforms to facilitate clinical research, all of which are recommended over the more traditional choices of Excel, Filemaker Pro and Access, since all three satisfy the HIPAA Privacy Rule requirements.
+Stanford School of Medicine offers a number of data capture platforms to facilitate clinical research, all of which are recommended over the more traditional choices of Excel, Filemaker Pro and Access, since all three fail to satisfy the HIPAA Privacy Rule requirements.

 - REDCap is a self-service system where the researcher defines the database fields either in a spreadsheet or with the help of user-friendly web tools; once the database fields have been finalized, you can start entering data immediately.
-SCCI offers complementary support during the process of defining and refining your database.
+RIT offers complementary support during the process of defining and refining your database.
 There is no annual maintenance fee, thanks in part to funding from the Stanford CTSA (Spectrum).

 - STRIDE Secure Workbench is a remote desktop platform allowing researchers to analyze sensitive data with 3rd party software in a secure environment.